rust-lang/book/index.md

 ## Other editions

 We keep older editions of TRPL online for history's sake.

 ### First Edition

-YOu can [read the first edition of "The Rust Programming Language" here](first-edition/index.html).
+You can [read the first edition of "The Rust Programming Language" here](first-edition/index.html).